youngpark1516/League-of-Legends-meta-analysis/README.md

   frameborder="0"
 ></iframe>

-The p-value found is 0.0, and as 0.0 < 0.5, the null hypothesis is rejected.
+The p-value found is 0.0, and as 0.0 < 0.05, the null hypothesis is rejected.
 The missingness of `goldat15` likely depends on `league`.

-The second column tested

 ## Hypothesis Testing
 In this hypothesis test, I aim to determine whether allocating greater gold to the bot/ADC (Attack Damage Carry) compared to the mid laner at 15 minutes has a significant impact on the likelihood of winning the game.
 This investigation is vital for understanding optimal gold distribution strategies in League of Legends and their influence on game results.